jigpu/linuxwacom-wiki-archive/wiki/Xsetwacom.md

 MapToOutput
 -----------

-The wacom driver does not support multi-monitor setups directly - handling of such setups is handled by the X Server.
-[xsetwacom](xsetwacom "wikilink") does however provide a parameter to easily map a tablet to a screen.

-**Requirements**

--   X Server 1.8 or later
--   xf86-input-wacom-0.10.9 or later

-The *MapToOutput* parameter maps the wacom tablet to a specific screen.
-*MapToOutput* takes an output name as parameter and then adjusts the coordinate transformation matrix to the screen size of that output.
-The monitor names can be obtained with the *xrandr* tool (e.g. *VGA1*).
-To map a tool to the VGA monitor, simply run:

-` xsetwacom set "device name" MapToOutput VGA1`

 See [MapToOutput](/wiki/Dual_and_Multi-Monitor_Set_Up#MapToOutput "wikilink")
 for more detail.
 If you use the NVIDIA binary driver or are running an earlier version of xf86-input-wacom, you can manually calculate the